-Zwift Racing League (ZRL) is the most popular race series on Zwift, with 16,000-20,000 riders taking part in each round.
-Many of those riders are new to Zwift racing and/or new to ZRL.
+Zwift Racing League (ZRL) is the most popular race series on Zwift, with over 30,000 riders participating in each of the past two seasons!
+Many new riders join each round.
 Maybe that’s you?

-For designated segments in a ZRL points race, there are two ways to earn segment points: First-Across-the-Line (FAL) and Fastest-Through-Segment (FTS):
+Certain sprint and KOM sections on the course are designated as “intermediate” segments in ZRL points races.
+There are two ways to earn points on these intermediates: First-Across-the-Line (FAL) and Fastest-Through-Segment (FTS).

 ---|---|---|---|---|---|---|---|---|---|---|---|

-Simply put, FAL points go to whoever is at the front of the race on designated segments.
-FTS points, on the other hand, are given to the fastest times on given segments, and your position across the segment finish line is of no consequence.
+Simply put, the highest FAL points go to whoever is at the front of the race on designated segments.
+FTS points, on the other hand, are given to the fastest times on given segments, and your overall position across the segment finish line is of no consequence.

 Race Example

-This week, ZRL is racing five laps of Scotland’s Glasgow Crit Circuit.
+This week, A/B riders in ZRL are racing four laps of Makuri Islands’ Fine and Sandy route.
 This route has two intermediate segments which will be awarding both FTS and FAL points:

 Best-Case Scenario